couchbase/query/docs/n1ql-dml.md

 * 2015-04-03 - Hints
     * Add syntax for index hints
 * 2015-04-04 - LIMIT
-    * Explain that LIMIT is not exact.
+    * Explain that LIMIT is not exact
+* 2016-03-28 - Ranging over objects
+    * Add syntax for UPDATE with ranging over objects

 ### Open Issues